-Friday’s ‘The Young And The Restless’ Spoilers: Sally Gets Stranded At Jack’s
+Friday's 'The Young And The Restless' Spoilers: Sally Gets Stranded At Jack's

 However, it doesn't seem as if Billy is interested in reuniting with Victoria.
 He's enjoying what he has with Lily (Christel Khalil), and he informs Victoria that he and Lily plan to take things slowly with the children.
 Vicky seems a bit surprised that her ex seems so serious all of a sudden.
 After all, she hasn't even started dating again since their breakup.
 Of course, Victoria had a rough year getting stabbed, fighting for her life, and then taking over as CEO of Newman Enterprises.
 It's tough for her to fit in some spa time, much less a whole new relationship.
 Perhaps that's why she is looking at Billy in a new light because he's easier than starting from scratch.

-Finally, watch for Mariah’s (Camryn Grimes) stunning decision, and Devon (Bryton James) and Elena (Brytni Sarpy) have a heartfelt discussion where they end up crossing a line.
+Finally, watch for Mariah's (Camryn Grimes) stunning decision, and expect Devon (Bryton James) and Elena (Brytni Sarpy) to have a heartfelt discussion where they end up crossing a line.